Walker EDGE Frequently Asked Questions

 What internships will be available?

-Walker EDGE and Webster University's Career Planning and Development Center partner with different companies, primarily in the St. Louis area to provide a wide range of internship opportunities for students in areas such as computer science, financial services, marketing, business administration, information technology, management and more.
+Walker EDGE and Webster University's Career Planning and Development Center partner with different companies to provide a wide range of internship opportunities for students in areas such as computer science, financial services, marketing, business administration, information technology, management and more.

 Will I be required to find and apply for my own internship?